“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

 Inventory is considered as one of the biggest wastage that occurs in any production system.
 The pull-based system aims to limit the work in progress (WIP) and inventory items, while also ensuring that the requisite materials and information are accessible for a steady flow of work.
 Also, it allows for Just-in-time delivery and manufacturing where products are produced at the time when they are needed and in just the quantities needed.

 The pull-based system is often generated from the needs of end customers.
-If you follow the value stream and work backward all through the production system, then you will be able to ensure that the products that are being produced will be able to satisfy the needs of the customers.
+If you follow the value stream and work backward all through the production system.
+Then you will be able to ensure that the products that are being produced will be able to satisfy the needs of the customers.

 5. Pursue Perfection

 Generally, the occurrence of wastage in a process is prevented through the achievement of the above mentioned four principles.
 However, the fifth principle of pursuing perfection is most essential among them all.
 Pursuing perfection makes lean thinking and the continuous improvement of processes a part of the culture of an organization.
 Every employee of the organization should strive towards perfection while also delivering products that satisfy the needs of the end customers.
-The organization should become a learning one and always find small as well as big ways to get better every day.
+The organization should become a learning one.
+And always find small as well as big ways to get better every day.

 Conclusion